Strain induced spin vortex and Majorana Kramer's pairs in doped topological insulators with nematic superconductivity: Appendix A

-where prime means the differentiation by $r$.
-This equation is compatible with $\delta F_\eta=0$ only if $m=1$ and $\phi_0=0$ (the spin vortex of type I) or $\phi_0=\pi/2$ (the spin vortex of type II).
-The second GL equation then reads
+\end{widetext} where prime means the differentiation by $r$.
+This equation is compatible with $\delta F_\Delta=0$ only if $m=1$ and $\phi_0=0$ (the spin vortex of type I) or $\phi_0=\pi/2$ (the spin vortex of type II).
+The second GL equation then reads \begin{widetext}

-The spatial scale of variation of $\eta$ in the $z$-direction is dictated by (macroscopic) elastic part of the problem, and it is much larger than the scale in the $r$-direction near the center (core) of the vortex which is of the order of (microscopic) coherence length of superconductivity.
-Therefore, the value $\partial^2\eta/\partial z^2$ is small and we ignore $z$-dependence of the order parameter.
+\end{widetext} The spatial scale of variation of $\Delta$ in the $z$-direction is dictated by (macroscopic) elastic part of the problem, and it is much larger than the scale in the $r$-direction near the center (core) of the vortex which is of the order of (microscopic) coherence length of superconductivity.
+Therefore, the value $\partial^2\Delta/\partial z^2$ is small and we ignore $z$-dependence of the order parameter.
 Under the latter assumption we rewrite Eq.~\eqref{GLeta} in dimensionless variables as

+Here $\xi_{I}$ and $\xi_{II}$ are effective coherence lengths for the vortex of type I and for the vortex of type II, respectively.
+These values differ from the coherence $\xi_0$ in the sample without strain.

-We neglect here the coordinate dependence of $\eta_0$ since its scale is related to the spatial scale of elastic strain and is much larger than $\xi$.
-The latter equation is the same to the equation for the order parameter of an `ordinary' superconductor near core of the Abrikosov vortex\cite{Abrikosov1957}.
+We neglect the coordinate dependence of $\Delta_0$ since its scale is of the order of the spatial scale of the elastic strain and is much larger than $\xi_i$.
+The latter equation is the same as the equation for the order parameter in an `ordinary' superconductor near core of the Abrikosov vortex~\cite{Abrikosov1957}.
 Thus, the behaviour of the order parameter in the case of the spin vortex is similar to that in the case of the Abrikosov vortex.
-The order parameter is zero at $r=0$, grows linearly in the region $\bar{r} \ll 1$ and is equal to $\eta_0$ when $\bar{r} \gg 1$.
+The order parameter is zero at $r=0$, increases linearly in the region $\bar{r} \ll 1$ and is equal to $\Delta_0$ when $\bar{r} \gg 1$.
 Thus, the spin vortex has a normal core which can be considered as a topological defect.
-The size of this normal core $\xi$ is different for different types of the spin vortices.
+The size of this normal core is different for different types of the spin vortices.

-To sum up, the external deformation can induce the spin vortex in the topological superconductor.
-This vortex has a normal core but outside the region, $r>\xi$ the dependence $\eta(r)$ is described by the formula (7) of the main text, which was obtained disregarding the gradient terms in the GL equations.
-However, the vortex angular structure of order parameter is the same in the whole $r$ range: